Sex worker: Legal dimensions of sex work

 There are many arguments against legalizing prostitution/sex work.
 In one study, women involved in sex work were interviewed and asked if they thought it should be made legal.
 They answered that they thought it should not, as it would put women at higher risk from violent customers if it were considered legitimate work, and they would not want their friends or family entering the sex industry to earn money.
 Another argument is that legalizing sex work would increase the demand for it, and women should not be treated as sexual merchandise.
-A study showed that in countries that have legalized prostitution, there was an increase in child prostitution.
+A study showed that in countries that have legalized prostitution, there was an increase in human trafficking.
+The studies also showed that legalizing sex work led to an increase in sex trafficking, which is another reason people give for making sex work illegal.
 An argument against legalizing sex work is to keep children from being involved in this industry.
-The studies also showed that legalizing sex work led to an increase in sex trafficking, which is another reason people give for making sex work illegal.
+Children who have been exploited suffer long-term negative consequences.

 There are also arguments for legalizing prostitution/sex work.
 One major argument for legalizing prostitution is that women should have a right to do what they want with their own bodies.
 The government should not have a say in what they do for work, and if they want to sell their bodies it is their own decision.
 Another common argument for legalizing prostitution is that enforcing prostitution laws is a waste of money.
-This is because prostitution has always, and will continue to persist despite whatever laws and regulations are implemented against it.
+Some believe prostitution will continue to persist despite whatever laws and regulations are implemented against it.
 In arguing for the decriminalization of sex work, the Minister of Justice of the Netherlands expanded upon this argument in court when stating that, "prostitution has existed for a long time and will continue to do so…Prohibition is not the way to proceed…One should allow for voluntary prostitution.
 The authorities can then regulate prostitution, [and] it can become healthy, safe, transparent, and cleansed from criminal side-effects."
 People who wish to legalize prostitution do not see enforcing laws against sex work as effective and think the money is better spent elsewhere.
 Many people also argue that legalization of prostitution will lead to less harm for the sex workers.
 They argue that the decriminalization of sex work will decrease the exploitation of sex workers by third parties such as pimps and managers.
 A final argument for the legalization of sex work is that prostitution laws are unconstitutional.
-Some argue that these laws go against people's rights to free speech, privacy, etc.
+Some argue that these laws go against people's rights to free speech and privacy.